Indonesia–Madagascar relations: History

 Javanese trading and slaving activities in Africa caused a strong influence on boat-building on Madagascar and the East African coast.
 This is indicated by the existence of outriggers and oculi (eye ornament) on African boats.
+The Malagasy title "andriana" probably originated from the ancient Java-Indonesian nobility title Rahadyan (Ra-hady-an), "hady" meaning "Lord" or "Master."

+A Portuguese account described how the Javanese people communicated with Madagascar in 1645:The Javanese are all men very experienced in the art of navigation, to the point that they claim to be the most ancient of all, although many others give this honor to the Chinese, and affirm that this art was handed on from them to the Javanese.
+But it is certain that they formerly navigated to the Cape of Good Hope and were in communication with the east coast of the island of São Lourenço (San Laurenzo — Madagascar), where there are many brown and Javanese-like natives who say they are descended from them.

-Diplomatic relations were officially established in the 1960s.
+— Diogo do Couto, Decada Quarta da AsiaDiplomatic relations were officially established in the 1960s.
 However, it was not until 2009 that Indonesia opened their embassy in Antananarivo, while the Madagascar embassy in Tokyo is also accredited to Indonesia.

-In 2003, a Borobudur ship expedition visited Madagascar, sailed from Indonesia on its way to Accra, Ghana.
+In 2003, a Borobudur ship expedition visited Madagascar, sailed from Indonesia on its way to Accra, Ghana (see Samudra Raksa).
 The ship was reconstructed from Borobudur panel, and the reenactment voyage demonstrated ancient trading links between Indonesia and Africa (in particular East Africa and Madagascar).
 The treacherous Cinnamon shipping route took vessels from Indonesian waters across the Indian Ocean past the Seychelles, Madagascar, and South Africa to Ghana.
 It is also to demonstrate of how ancient Indonesians sailors and settlers reached Madagascar.

 High level visit

 In November 2008, Madagascar President Marc Ravalomanana visited Indonesia and met Indonesian President Susilo Bambang Yudhoyono.
 This is his second visit to Indonesia, previously in 2005 Ravalomanana visited Indonesia during Asian-African Conference anniversary in Bandung.